AlbertoRoper/AlbertoRoper.github.io/aboutme.md

 subtitle: Brief introduction
 ---

+---

-My name is Alberto Roper Pol.
+# Alberto Roper Pol
-My research focuses on understanding the primordial Universe using gravitational waves and magnetic fields.
+## [Theoretical cosmologist]

-I am currently an SNSF Ambizione fellow at the [Geneva Cosmology group](https://cosmology.unige.ch/) at the University of Geneva, see (https://cosmology.unige.ch/users/alberto-roper-pol).
+I am currently a research group leader with an SNSF Ambizione grant at the [Geneva Cosmology group](https://cosmology.unige.ch/) at the University of Geneva — see [my profile](https://cosmology.unige.ch/users/alberto-roper-pol).

+My research focuses on *understanding the primordial Universe using gravitational waves and magnetic fields*.

 ### My story